 Brands create irrational margins, which provides the fuel for growth.
 Great brands are built by having a meaning and being consistent.
 As a founder building a brand, first you have to decide what your company stands for, and then you have to deliver on that promise in every interaction with your consumers consistently for years.
 That's it, that's all there is to it.

 Investing in building your brand is your biggest weapon in the fight against commoditisation and the right time to start is now.
-I'll show you how to do that in the upcoming articles.

 Thank you for reading